konsumer/crudql/README.md

 ## usage

-It will do more later, but my immediate needs were that I wanted to generate a CRUD API, that runs on dynamo, from a model-definition in GrapQL.
+It will do more later, but my immediate needs were that I wanted to generate a CRUD API, that runs on an efficiently-keyed dynamo table, from a model-definition in GrapQL.

 You can get help with this: